erigha-alt/UDEMY/README.md

 The primary objective is to gain insights into various course attributes and create a classification model to predict whether a course is paid or free.

 # Installation
-o run this project, you'll need the following dependencies:
+To run this project, you'll need the following dependencies:

 NumPy
 Pandas
 Scikit-learn
 Matplotlib
 Seaborn

 You can install these dependencies using the following command: pip install numpy pandas scikit-learn matplotlib seaborn